hadley/adv-r/Namespaces.md

   use the installed version of the package, rather than the development version.

-Other types of imports:

-* Compiled code: If you have C or Fortran code in your package, you'll need to add `@useDynLib mypackage` to your package documentation to ensure your functions can access it.
-This means you don't need to specify `PACKAGE` in `.Call`.

 * S4 methods: See the [R extensions][S4] manual

-* You should very very very rarely use `:::`.
+You should very very very rarely use `:::`.
 This is a sign that you're using an internal function from someone else - and there is no guarantee that that function won't change from version to version.
 It would be better to encourage the author to make it an external, exported function, or ask if you could include a copy of it in your package.

+## Compiled code

+If you have C or Fortran code in your package, you'll need to add `@useDynLib mypackage` to your package documentation to ensure your functions can access it.
+This means you don't need to specify `PACKAGE` in `.Call`.

 ## How do they work